The Blue Ridge Parkway. Appalachian Trail. Skiing resorts and vineyards.

 Amazing historical vibes, good universities, and cheap costs of living.
 What else could you possibly want?
 Safety -- based specifically on the property and violent crimes per capita from the FBI crime data.

-Looks like Bridgewater, Virginia, has safety figured out.
+Looks like Lexington, Virginia, has safety figured out.

 What's the safest place to live in Virginia?
-According to the most recent FBI data, Bridgewater ranked as the safest city in Virginia for 2020 based on property and violent crimes per capita.
+According to the most recent FBI data, Lexington ranked as the safest city in Virginia for 2020 based on property and violent crimes per capita.

 Read on to check out how we crunched the numbers and to see where your city stacked up:

 For more reading on safe places to live in and around Virginia, check out: